This article describes different approaches to configure ApexSQL Audit to audit large number SQL Server instances.

 The number of SQL Audited servers per one central repository listed above is a general recommendation so there could be variations in specific cases, and it is not recommended to follow it as a rule, but more as a guideline

-- The first step in this configuration process is defining groups of the SQL Servers per same central repository on which the first consideration will be the relation between the SQL Server in terms of audited data
+- The first step in this configuration process is defining groups of the SQL Servers per same central repository on which the first consideration will be the relation between the SQL Server in terms of audited data.
+This simply means that, before deployment, some ahead planning to evaluate and create lists of audited instances to be grouped per central repository is in order.
+For example it would not be recommended that one central repository collects data from all high traffic SQL Servers, and another central repository collects data from all low traffic SQL servers; that way the very concept of grouping would remain unutilized

 - Once the grouping is complete, the next step is defining the client host for the central repository on which more context can be found in the installation recommendations article